czczup/InternVL-doc/docs/en/internvl1.5/deployment.md

 `````

-If `ImportError` occurs while executing this case, please install the required dependency packages as prompted.
+If `ImportError` occurs while executing this case, please install the required packages as prompted.

 ### Multi-images inference